 Art

-Alphonse Mucha's legacy takes off in a Baroque palace in Prague
+The legacy of Alphonse Mucha takes off in a baroque palace in Prague

-The new Mucha Museum incorporates research from recent decades and an interactive section
+The new Mucha Museum incorporates research from the last few decades and an interactive section.

 A visitor views works by Alphonse Mucha during the preview of the new museum dedicated to the artist, which opens to the public with a permanent exhibition of ninety pieces.